A Systematic Comparison of Forecasting for Gross Domestic Product in an Emergent Economy: Abstract

 \section{Abstract}

 Gross domestic product (GDP) is an important economic indicator that aggregates useful information to assist economic agents and policymakers in their decision-making process.
 In this context, GDP forecasting becomes a powerful decision optimization tool in several areas.
-In order to contribute in this direction, we investigated the efficiency of classical time series models and the class of state-space models, applied to Brazilian gross domestic product.
-The models used were: a Seasonal Autoregressive Integrated Moving Average (SARIMA) and a Holt-Winters method, which are classical time series models; and the dynamic linear model, a state-space model.
-Based on statistical metrics of model comparison, the dynamic linear model presented the best forecasting model and fit performance for the analyzed period, also incorporating the growth rate structure significantly.
+In order to contribute in this direction, we investigated the efficiency of classical time series models, the state-space models, and the neural network models, applied to Brazilian gross domestic product.
+The models used were: a Seasonal Autoregressive Integrated Moving Average (SARIMA) and a Holt-Winters method, which are classical time series models; the dynamic linear model, a state-space model; and neural network autoregression and the multilayer perceptron, artificial neural network models.
+Based on statistical metrics of model comparison, the multilayer perceptron presented the best in-sample and out-sample forecasting performance for the analyzed period, also incorporating the growth rate structure significantly.